freespace/arduino-ADS7825/README.md

 The program supports 3 commands:

 - `r`:  reads the 4 channels, printing the results as ASCII to serial immediately.
-- `sN.:`: performs `N` scans of the 4 channels, storing the results in a buffer.
+- `s:`: starts a continuous scan of all 4 channels whenever an external trigger is received, possibly after some frequency division.
+Data is stored sequentially into an internal buffer.
+Scan stops when buffer is full.
-          Note that the full stop (.) is required
+- `p`:  prints the contents of the buffer in ASCII, up to the last write position.
-- `p`: prints the buffered data from a previous `sN` command.
+- `b`:  prints the contents of the buffer in binary.
+The byte stream will contain 16 bit signed integers, send LSB first.
+The first 16 bit integer is the number of 16 bit integers to follow.

 Notes
 =====